Dollar slumps as trade war concerns ebb, Fed in focus

 Closer to home, European markets were watching events at an EU summit where UK Prime Minister Theresa May appealed to her counterparts on Wednesday to drop demands for a Brexit deal that she said could rip Britain apart.

-Sterling has strengthened recently on optimism that Britain and the European Union can make significant progress toward a Brexit deal at the summit.
+Sterling has strengthened recently on optimism that Britain and the European Union can make significant progress towards a Brexit deal at the summit.

 On Thursday it rallied more than 1 percent and approached $1.33, its highest since July 10, lifted by hopes of a Brexit deal and strong UK retail data.